w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Pro**

-- The failure of a node does not interrupt read nor write requests
+- The failure of a node does not interrupt read or write requests
 - Write performances easily scale by adding new nodes

 **Cons**